jmespath-community/jmespath.spec/jep-014-string-functions.md

 _Functions can ~~either~~ have a specific arity, **a range of valid – minimum and maximum – number of arguments** or be variadic with a minimum number of arguments.
 If a function-expression is encountered where the arity does not match or the minimum number of arguments for a variadic function is not provided, then implementations must indicate to the caller that an invalid-arity error occurred.
 How and when this error is raised is implementation specific._

+Some functions accept number arguments which are further constrained to integers or even non-negative integers.
+This JEP specifies a new error type `invalid-value` by updating the paragraph on type constraints from the specification like so:

+_Each function signature declares the types of its input parameters.
+If any type constraints are not met, implementations must indicate that an `invalid-type` error occurred. **If a function parameter accepts values constrained to a specific subset of a type and those constraints are not met, implementations must report that an `invalid-value` error occurred.
+How and when those errors are raised is implementation specific.**_

 ### find_first